bowmanjd/olf22python/slides/presentation.md

 Notes:

+- When considering system automation in the open source world, I immediately think of two classes of tools: bash and Ansible (and similar shells and tools)
 - Both Bash and Ansible can automate tedious tasks.
 Ansible is more readable and shareable.
 A Bash script has less guardrails, and is useful for more than just configuration management.
 - I think Python occupies a middle place between these two.
 It can be used to do anything Ansible does and it can do anything Bash does, but unlike either of these, it is a general-purpose programming language with a multi-faceted ecosystem.
 - None of these are the right tool for __every__ job.
 There are always going to be tasks that are best with one or the other, or something else entirely